the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Interactions with Forms and Events

-We'll add another interaction to see forms and events in React, a search functionality where the input of each search field temporarily filters a list based on the title property of an item.
+We'll add another interaction to see forms and events in React, a search functionality where the input the search field temporarily filters a list based on the title property of an item.

 In the first step, we define a form with an input field in JSX: